ArunAdPushup/davidboucher.me/DFP API Python/README.md

 When we are making a request to this API to generate our tokens, DFP will use direct us to this URL which contains the information we need.

-When you are done, click Create and take note of your Client ID and Client Secret.
+When you are done, click Create and take note of your Client ID, Refresh URL, and Client Secret.
 We will need them in Step 2.

 ###Step 2 - Running Credentials script